Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ## 1. Environment Setup

-In order to properly program the kit's microcontroller, please follow the [environment setup instructions](/getting-started/losant-iot-dev-kits/environment-setup/).
+In order to properly program the kit's microcontroller, please follow the **<a href="/getting-started/losant-iot-dev-kits/environment-setup/" target="_blank">environment setup instructions</a>**.
+The NodeMCU included in this kit is programmed using the Arduino toolchain.
 These steps only need to be completed once, so if you've already done this for a previous kit, you can skip this step.

 ## 2. Wiring